-Projects completed as a graduate student at CU Denver applied to my work as Sr. Instructional Designer at Denver Seminary.
+Instructional Design projects completed as a graduate student at CU Denver and as Sr. Instructional Designer at Denver Seminary.

 Accessibility for Student Success

-Denver Seminary aims to enlarge its accessibility to serve all students equitably, including those with visual, hearing, or cognitive disabilities.
-This solution design document provides a plan to accomplish this goal by way of a training module for faculty to learn about accessible design, experience the accessibility needs of students, and create accessible content for their courses.
-The Accessibility for Student Success document now serves as part of Denver Seminary’s plan of action for universal design in its online courses.
+Denver Seminary aims to expand its accessibility to serve all students equitably, including those with visual, hearing, or cognitive disabilities.
+This solution design document provides a plan to accomplish this goal through a training module for faculty to learn more about accessible design, experience the accessibility needs of students, and create accessible content for their courses.
+The Accessibility for Student Success document serves as part of Denver Seminary’s plan of action for universal design in its online courses.
+Cf. suppl.
+Accessiblity infographic: